 - Start a Daycare – While this may not be an option for all ministries, starting up a daycare may be an undertaking worth considering and just the thing your community is looking for.
 Carla Williams wrote a fantastic article about the pros and cons of creating a church daycare from your ministry.
 It may be a great way to reach out to families in your area.

-- Connect with the Pastor – Encouraging your senior pastor to connect with your kids is a great way to build bonds in your church.
+- Connect with your Pastor – Encouraging your senior pastor to connect with your kids is a great way to build bonds in your church.
 We’ve come up with 17 suggestions to get you started, like giving your pastor’s office a mini-makeover (simply filling a file drawer with balloons, candy, puzzles, etc.), or asking him or her write a short note to your kids.